hrbosker/hrbosker.github.io/content/authors/floris-cos/_index.md

 ---
 # Display name
-title: Ivy Mok
+title: Floris Cos

 # Username (this should match the folder name)
 authors:
-  - ivy-mok
+  - floris-cos

 # Is this the primary user of the site?
 superuser: false